-Strattec supports and encourages compliance with Rule 13p-1 through publicity of its Conflict Minerals programs and working with industry trade organizations and its customers in promoting compliance with responsible supply chain sourcing programs designed to encourage and respect human rights.
+- Strattec supports and encourages compliance with Rule 13p-1 through publicity of its Conflict Minerals programs and working with industry trade organizations and its customers in promoting compliance with responsible supply chain sourcing programs designed to encourage and respect human rights; and - Strattec communicates supplier expectations that they promptly notify Strattec of any smelters that are not conflict-free and that suppliers perform due diligence regarding all smelters that are listed on EICC Reporting Template declarations and verify the legitimacy of smelters in their supply chains.

-Reporting on Strattec's supply chain due diligence process.
+(5) Reporting on Strattec's supply chain due diligence process.

-- Strattec publicly communicates Strattec's Conflict Minerals sourcing programs on its website through its Supplier Quality Policy; and - Strattec reports annually on Strattec's supply chain due diligence activities in its required SEC filings.
+- · Strattec publicly communicates Strattec's Conflict Minerals sourcing programs on its website through its Supplier Quality Policy; and - Strattcc reports annually on Strattcc's supply chain due diligence activities in its required SEC filings.